dtcenter/METplotpy/docs/Users_Guide/performance_diagram.rst

 *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/plot_20200317_151252.data*

 *$METPLOTPY_SOURCE* is the directory where the METplotpy code is saved.
-The data is textoutput from MET in columnar format.
+The data is text output from MET in columnar format.